tjx666/vscode-classic-experience/README.md

 ## Features

-Restore all original VSCode keybindings with a single installation.
-This extension brings back the familiar keyboard shortcuts you know and love, enhancing your coding experience without any additional configuration.
+Seamlessly restore the familiar VSCode keybindings in Cursor with a single installation.
+This extension brings back the keyboard shortcuts you know and love, enhancing your coding experience without any additional configuration.

-- remove the shortcuts prefixed with `cmd + r`
+Key improvements:

-- restore the shortcuts prefixed with `cmd + k` which you already learned in vscode
+- Removes shortcuts prefixed with `⌘ + R`
-- adjust some often used shortcuts but modified by cursor
+- Restores the familiar `⌘ + K` prefixed shortcuts from VSCode
-  - `cmd + k`: prefix shortcut in vscode, but `Open Edit` in cursor, which changed to `cmd + e`
+- Adjusts frequently used shortcuts modified by Cursor:
-  - `shift+cmd+k`: `Delete Line` in vscode, but `Open Edit` in cursor, also changed to `cmd + e`
+  - `⌘ + K`: Restored as VSCode's prefix shortcut (previously "Open Edit" in Cursor, now `⌘ + E`)
-  - `cmd + l`: `Expand Line Selection` in vscode, but `Open New Chat` in cursor, changed to `cmd + ]`
+  - `⇧ + ⌘ + K`: Restored as "Delete Line" (previously "Open Edit" in Cursor, now `⌘ + E`)
-  - `cmd + shift + l`: `Select All Occurrences of Find Match` in vscode, but `Insert Selection Into Chat` in cursor, changed to `cmd + shift + ]`
+  - `⌘ + L`: Restored as "Expand Line Selection" (previously "Open New Chat" in Cursor, now `⌘ + ]`)

-## Recommended settings
+  - `⇧ + ⌘ + L`: Restored as "Select All Occurrences of Find Match" (previously "Insert Selection Into Chat" in Cursor, now `⌘ + ⇧ + ]`)

 ```jsonc
 {